-The Beartooth Highway (US Hwy 212) is one of the most spectacular routes in the continental United States.
+The Beartooth Highway (US Hwy 212), Also know as the Beartooth All American Highway is one of the most spectacular routes in the continental United States.
 The highway travels through high-altitude wilderness terrain for 63 miles between Red Lodge, MT and the North East Entrance to Yellowstone Park at Silver Gate, MT.
 This article travels the road beginning in Red Lodge and ending in Yellowstone Park but it can easily be driven in reverse

 While it’s often called the Montana Beartooth Highway it actually travels through Wyoming for a portion of the route.
 The highway travels almost entirely through US Forest Service lands and the 944,000 acre Absaroka-Beartooth Wilderness boundary is close to the road in many places.
 While most people experience the Beartooth Highway as a scenic drive and as an access to Yellowstone Park, the road offers great access to hiking, fishing, camping and other recreational activities.